compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

    [Sasha Rush](http://rush-nlp.com/).*

+> **Commentary:**
+> My commentary appears in this format.
+Code and blockquotes are the
+> work of the Harvard NLP group.
+The aim of this commentary is to help
+> complete beginners understand the paper.

 The Transformer has been on a lot of people's minds over the last <s>year</s> five years.
 This post presents an annotated version of the paper in the